Suspended Atrium Art & Sculpture

 â€œI think of my work as jewelry for architectural spaces.â€Â Â —Mettje Swift

 The art moves with the air and changes hues with the sunlight.
 Kaleidoscopic effects, colors blending, the translucent art has moods.

 The next step was to capture the magic of the lighting, day or night.

 The kite like appearance of the sculptures add grace and balance, the kinetic forms bring a meditative spirit to suspended works.

 I suspend, drape, structure and form the elements to fit the architecture.
 Structures and armatures show off the stained glass effect of the fabric by catching the lighting angles in all sites, in spaces both interior and exterior.Â The translucent fabric, a lovely 200 denier nylon, gathers the light and shines.
 My design seeks the elegant line, the graceful line that turns it into fabric architectural art.
 Natural and artificial light brings out the jewel tones of the fabric.Â The installations are creatively adapted to the location.

 Let's Get Started with project planning.

-Please call anytime or click the button below and fill out the contact form.
+Please call or click the button below and fill out the contact formto request a quote.
 Mettje will give you a call back.
-Banner Art Studio will fabricate a new design just for you.
+Banner Art Studio makes original and new designs just for you.
 The final work will highlight your organizational objectives and enhance the building’s architectural style.